 sounds the same, but wrong spelling: haut

-* Here you will notice that there is a meaning to this word (= bone).
-And again, only the context will clarify which one it is: water or bone.
-A mixing up is quite unlikely - do you agree?
+* Here you will notice that this word has a meaning (=bone).
+And again, only the context will clairfy which one it is: water or bone.
+Confusion is quite unlikely, don´t you agree?